16 Best Cheap Places to Visit in September

 In between summer vacations and warm-weather getaways to escape from winter, September can be a sweet spot for travelers looking for a deal on Hawaii.
 Expect sunny, warm weather with only the occasional passing shower - the perfect climate for enjoying the state's pristine beaches, majestic volcanoes, and sprawling golf courses.

 So which Hawaiian island should you visit in September?
 Oahu, the most populated Hawaiian island, is a smart option for travelers on a budget, since you wouldn't need to buy an inter-island flight.
-Tourists with a little extra cash to burn might consider going to Maui, the second-largest Hawaiian island, which has plenty of fantastic resorts and golden beaches.
+Tourists with a little extra cash to burn might consider exploring Maui, the second-largest Hawaiian island, which has plenty of fantastic resorts and golden beaches.

-Accommodation: Top-Rated Resorts in Hawaii
+Read More: Top-Rated Tourist Attractions in Hawaii

 8. Budapest, Hungary